 WRIGHT: I'm angry at the people who decided that phosphate was growing algae.
 I'm not sure that I believe that.

 SHOGREN: Sandra Young was so mad that she called Proctor and Gamble, which makes Cascade, to complain.
 But when she did, a company representative told her to be more careful about what pans she puts into her dishwasher.

-Mr. DENNIS GRIESING (American Cleaning Institute): We're going through a very significant readjustment in our lives to accommodate our ecological needs.
+DENNIS GRIESING: We're going through a very significant readjustment in our lives to accommodate our ecological needs.

 SHOGREN: But not everyone is willing to adjust.
 Sandra Young figured out a way to undo the phosphate ban, at least in her own kitchen.
 She bought some Trisodium phosphate at a hardware store and started mixing her own formula.